patcg-individual-drafts/ipa/logistic_regression.md

 Any additional computations used to update $\text{noisy-} \nabla L(\theta)$  (as in a gradient descent procedure) will still be label-DP (with the same privacy parameters) due to the Post Processing Theorem of DP (see Dwork+11 text).

 - **Question:** is $\text{noisy-dot-product}$ efficiently computable?\
 **Answer:** Yes, computing this vector requires just one pass through the set of feature vectors, and $k$ random draws from a Gaussian distribution.
+Assuming the private measurement system is MPC based, the division by `N` need not be computed within MPC, and can instead be performed by the API consumer.

 ## WALR Trainer Implementation: "Hybrid" Minibatch GD